Things to Do in Marrakech, What to See?

 Tranquil Ambiance Inside a Traditional Moroccan Hammam

-Inner courtyard of a historical foundouk in Marrakech, featuring arched galleries and everyday items scattered around.
+Inner courtyard of a historical foundouk in Marrakech, to do and see in Marrakech

 Time-Honored Foundouk Courtyard in the Heart of Marrakech